-Life is hard because you are so hard on yourself.
+Life is hard because we are so hard on yourself.

 We need to drop the knife, we need to stop beating ourselves up.
 We all make mistakes, the greatest gift is to forgive and learn from them, grow from them.
 We never make the wrong choices or take the wrong path because this is the route we were meant to take.
 It was the way we were meant to learn in this life journey.